rossaddison/yii2-house2house/README.md

 **Allowing a manager to do their own 'Works' backup**

-All managers with Mdb roles can do their own backup of their separate frontend database eg. db1 if you give the **Backup database** permission to the eg. Mdb1 role for the Manager of db1.
+All managers with Mdb roles can do their own backup of their separate frontend database/division/unit eg. db1 if you give the **Backup database** permission to the eg. Mdb1 role for the Manager of db1.
 The backup module can be accessed by typing 'backuper/backuper' in the browser.
 Only those who inherit the 'admin' or 'support' role will have access to the software via the controller and the frontend/views/layouts/main.php.

 The backup module makes use of the **very popular ifsnop mySql** module.
 See https://packagist.org/packages/ifsnop/mysqldump-php.